contrivancecompanychicago/cosine-game-forum-harlowe/README.md

  * Added the `is not in` operator - `$a is not in $b` is a more intelligible phrasing for `not ($a is in $b)`.
 (Currently, `contains` still doesn't have a negative equivalent.)
  * Added the `pos` identifier, which is used in lambdas to provide the position of the data value (from those passed into the macro) that the lambda is currently processing. `(altered: via it + pos, 0,0,5,0,0)` equals `(a:1,2,8,4,5)`.
  * Added `2bind`, a "two-way bind" variation of `bind` which causes the `(cycling-link:)`, `(seq-link:)` (See below) and `(dropdown:)` macros to automatically match the current value of the bound variable, and update itself whenever another macro changes the variable.
+ * Added the special built-in HookName `?Visited`, which allows you to select links to visited passages, and change the unique colour these links have.

 #####Macros